advanderveer/27067dd17/slot/README.md

   -   [x] debug deadlock where one vote gets lost amongst 2 members with messages only flowing after blocktime has expired
   - [x] create a telemetry wrapper for broadcast for metrics
+  - [x] create utility function for named PKs and Blocks
+  - [x] fix deadlock for 0 minVotes scenario
+  - [ ] fix race detections
+  - [ ] fix deadlock when using race detector

 - [ ] figure out how to protect against grinding attack that tries out many old blocks as 'pref' to find a very high draw